Zach Pascal Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Matchup vs. New York

-- The 293.7 yards per game the Jets are allowing through the air makes them the NFL's 29th-ranked pass defense.
+- The Jets have the NFL's 29th-ranked pass defense this season, allowing 293.7 yards per game through the air.

-- The Jets' defense is sixth in the NFL, allowing 1.4 passing touchdowns per game.
+- The Jets' defense is sixth in the NFL, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Titans, Pascal was targeted eight times, totaling 43 yards on five receptions.
+- Against the Titans last week, Pascal was targeted eight times and totaled 43 yards on five receptions.

-- Pascal put up 57 yards (on eight catches) during his last three games.
-He was targeted 15 times, and averaged 19.0 yards per game.
+- Over his last three games, Pascal has caught eight passes on 15 targets for 57 yards, averaging 19.0 yards per game.

 Pascal's Indianapolis Teammates